 We know it is easier said than done but we prefer our

-anger rarely resolve anything.
-Any toxic emotion gets in the way of smart
+Emotions such as anger rarely resolve anything.
+Any toxic emotion gets in the way of smart choices.

 Be careful with domestic violence allegations because your wife claims you are "angry" at her